EA-04-007 - Enviro-Test Laboratories LLC

 These violations represent a Severity Level III problem (Supplements IV & VII).

 The NRC has concluded that Enviro-Test Laboratories is not required to respond to this Notice of Violation because its facility is being released for unrestricted use and its NRC license is being terminated in the letter transmitting this Notice.

 If the licensee chooses to respond, clearly mark the response as a "Reply to a Notice of Violation," and send it to the U.S. Nuclear Regulatory Commission, ATTN: Document Control Desk, Washington, DC 20555-0001 with a copy to the Regional Administrator, Region IV, within 30 days of the date of the letter transmitting this Notice of Violation (Notice).
 If Enviro-Test Laboratories contests this enforcement action, it should also provide a copy of its response, with the basis for its denial, to the Director, Office of Enforcement, United States Nuclear Regulatory Commission, Washington, DC 20555-0001.

-If the licensee chooses to respond, its response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+If the licensee chooses to respond, its response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 Therefore, to the extent possible, the response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.

 Dated this 13th day of February 2004